+91- 880-029-9652

 Gait Analysis

+Gait analysis is an Evaluation of the Walking Pattern.
 It is also used as a tool for athletes to assess the running pattern or other functionalities.
-Smallest of the injury can predispose a person to abnormal gait patterns.
-The study of gait patterns is important as it helps in identifying the biomechanical faults causing the abnormal walking or running pattern.
+The smallest of the injuries can predispose a person to abnormal gait patterns.
+The study of gait patterns is important as it helps in identifying the biomechanical faults causing abnormal walking or running patterns.

-Gait abnormalities could be because of nerve injuries, Neurological Disorders, pain in the lower limb, limb discrepancies, spinal abnormalities (scoliosis), muscle tightness or biomechanical faults, etc.
+Gait abnormalities could be because of Nerve Injuries, Neurological Disorders, pain in the lower limb, limb discrepancies, spinal abnormalities (scoliosis), muscle tightness or biomechanical faults, etc.

 The picture shows that an abnormal gait pattern can be due to faulty alignment of the hip, knee, or foot abnormalities.
 It can be acquired or genetic.